 Smart meters have been rolled out to most electricity customers in Victoria.
 Smart meters are capable of being read remotely, which means meter readers are no longer required to attend properties for every reading.
 Smart meters record a property’s electricity usage every 30 minutes.
 The reading is sent remotely to the electricity distributor, which sends usage information to the electricity retailer.
 Sometimes there are errors with parts of interval data from the smart meters, which results in ‘substituted’ meter reads.
 These substituted reads are similar to ‘estimated’ meter reads.

 If your retailer used an estimated or a substituted read, this should be clearly shown on your bill.
 Your bill might have the words ‘estimated reading’ or ‘E’ printed on the front page.

 If you have received multiple estimated bills, please contact your retailer so that it can organise for your meter to be read.
 Your meter should be read regularly, at least once every 12 months.
 This will ensure that you only pay for what you use and also help you manage your energy and water consumption.

 Some retailers in Victoria allow customers to submit their own meter reading.
 This is considered an estimated read.
 Ask your retailer if it has a process to generate estimated bills based on your own readings.

-You can call us or lodge an online complaint if you have a problem about estimated bills that you can’t solve after speaking with your retailer.
+You can call us or start an online complaint if you have a problem with estimated bills that you can’t solve after speaking with your retailer.
 Remember to have all your details ready, including your bills and your own notes.
-To learn more, read our fact sheets on estimated bills and meter access.
+To learn more, read our fact sheet on estimated bills and meter access.